-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Some examples of previous projects include:

 This project aimed to control the appliances at home from a remote location such as an office.
-A wifi system, based on XBee, was developed to connect the appliances in the house eg the air conditioner and heater, emergency sensor alert systems such as smoke sensors, home security surveillance monitoring systems and a home entertainment system to the processor board.
-Data communication between the appliances at home and the remote, off home location were enabled via an internet connection and an app on a portable device eg a mobile phone.
+A Wi-Fi system, based on XBee, was developed to connect the appliances in the house, for example the air conditioner and heater, emergency sensor alert systems such as smoke sensors, home security surveillance monitoring systems and a home entertainment system to the processor board.
+Data communication between the appliances at home and the remote, off-home location were enabled via an internet connection and an app on a portable device like a mobile phone.

 This project aimed to measure the complexity of sounds in the environment using remotely sited monitors and transmit the data to a base station via a wireless network.
 Each monitor node had a microphone to record sounds and calculate an audio complexity index (ACI).
 Each node had temperature, humidity and light level sensors as well as a GPS receiver.
-The base station gathered the data and passed it to a computer to display ACI in real time on, for example, Google Maps.
+The base station gathered the data and passed it to a computer to display ACI in real time on Google Maps.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
-Find out more about our approach to teaching and learning.

 |Full-time (1 year)||£11,770||£27,200|

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 Discover your funding options to help with tuition fees and living costs.